 Will Any DDR3 RAM Perform Best on My PC?

-If you have an extra slot on your motherboard, you can occupy them with DDR3 memory.
-DDR3 RAM will perform best if your motherboard and processor are already in identical configurations.
+Having said that, DDR3 RAM will perform best if your motherboard and processor are already in identical configurations.
+Also, your CPU needs RAM to operate.

 But how do you realize it supports DDR3 RAM instead of other variants?
 For that, you need to grasp the idea of RAM and motherboard compatibility, DDR versions, and which one you are running or supporting on your motherboard.